Alert

 NPEI is an entity under the Act

-NPEI is an electrical distribution company jointly owned by Peninsula West Power Inc. and Niagara Falls Hydro Holding Corporation.
+NPEI is an electrical distribution company jointly owned by Niagara Falls Hydro Holding Corporation and Peninsula West Power Inc.

 In terms of the Act’s threshold requirements, NPEI has at least $20 million in assets for at least one of its two most recent financial years and it has generated at least $40 million in revenue for at least one of its two most recent financial years.

 NPEI operates in the utilities and construction sectors.
-It provides local electricity distribution and related services to residential and business customers in the City of Niagara Falls, Town of Lincoln, Town of Pelham, and Township of West Lincoln.
+It provides local electricity distribution and related services to residential and business customers in the City of Niagara Falls, Town of Lincoln, Township of West Lincoln and the Town of Pelham.
 NPEI sources the vast majority of its energy from the Ontario Independent Electricity System Operator (“IESO”).
 The IESO is a neutral third-party independent organization that is responsible for keeping the power grid in Ontario balanced between generation and load.
 The IESO coordinates the market supply and liaises between utilities, electricity distributors, and energy generation companies.
 NPEI generates some electricity via solar panels at its Niagara Falls location.
 This electricity is sold directly to the IESO.

 NPEI also designs, constructs, and maintains electrical infrastructure, both overhead (poles and wires) and underground (pad mount equipment and underground cables).
 For the majority of its operations, NPEI uses its own employees.
 However, NPEI does engage independent contractors and third-party service providers from time-to-time for some supporting services.
 These contractors go through a qualification process that verifies their qualifications, health and safety protocols, and insurance.